BinarCode/laravel-restify/docs-v2/content/en/quickstart.md

 ### Middleware

-One important configuration is the restify default middlewares:
+One important configuration is the restify's default middleware:

 ```php
 // config/restify.php